 Tickets for the event go on sale a month before the event; watch the 2018 events calendar for details.

-This year’s Fall Classic was actually held on the first day of fall, but with temperatures in the high 80’s it definitely felt like summer, and no one minded!
-The golfers enjoyed early morning coffee and donuts, (compliments of Keystone Bakery), followed by the shotgun start, lunch at the turn, plenty of cold on-course beverages, and a delicious buffet dinner.
+This year’s Fall Classic was anything but fall-like with temperatures in the high 80s, and no one minded!
+The golfers enjoyed early morning coffee and donuts, followed by the shotgun start, lunch at the turn, plenty of cold on-course beverages, and a delicious buffet dinner.

-A putting contest sponsored by Baker’s Waterproofing, hole-in-one prizes by All Seasons Travel, Big’s Trucking, MarBill Diamonds & Jewelry, and Performance Kayak, LLC., and “Feeling Lucky” on-course dice game, plus skill games added to the competition and fun.
-Golfer gifts sponsored by Stoney’s Brewing, chair massages by Chaney’s Natural, LLC., foursome photos by Snapshot 47 Photography, tons of door prizes, and plenty of raffle baskets put the event over the top!
+A putting contest sponsored by Baker’s Waterproofing, hole-in-one prizes by All Seasons Travel, MarBill Diamonds & Jewelry, and Performance Kayak, LLC., a “Feeling Lucky” on-course dice game, plus skill games added to the competition and fun.
+Golfer gifts provided by Stoney’s Brewing, on-course massages by NovaCare and end of outing chair massages by Chaney’s Natural, LLC., tons of door prizes, and plenty of raffle baskets put the event over the top!

 My sincere appreciation to this year’s sponsors:

-Key: BVA Federal Credit Union, C. Harper, Monongahela Valley Hospital,
+Key: C. Harper, Mackin Engineering, Monongahela Valley Hospital,

-Hole-in-One: All Seasons Travel, Big’s Sanitation, Inc., MarBill Diamonds & Jewelry, Performance Kayak,
+Hole-in-One: All Seasons Travel, MarBill Diamonds & Jewelry, Performance Kayak,

 Golfer Gift: Stoney’s Brewing

-Standard: Chaney’s Natural, LLC., cfsbank, Commercial Bank & Trust of PA, CSC Insurance Options, Douglas Education Center, Elizabeth Township Board of Commissioners, Fayette Legacy Partners of Janney Montgomery Scott, Image Builders II, James J. Connolly, DDS., Keith J. Peer CPA & Financial Services, Keystone Bakery, Lee Supply Company, Lisa Doria State Farm, Mon Valley Alliance, Nemacolin Woodlands Resort, NBV Dairy Queen, One Hour Heating & Air Conditioning, Orthodontique, Perryopolis Flea Market at Perry Auto Auction, Power & Industrial Services, SafeLite Autoglass, Valley 1st Community FCU
+Standard: Anden Chiropractic, Beer Arena, cfsbank, Commercial Bank & Trust of PA, Douglas Education Center, Fayette Legacy Partners of Janney Montgomery Scott, First National, Image Builders II, James J. Connolly, DDS., Keith J. Peer CPA & Financial Services, Keystone Bakery, Lee Supply Company, MGR Consultants, Mon Valley Alliance, One Hour Heating & Air Conditioning, Orthodontique, Perryopolis Flea Market at Perry Auto Auction, Rostraver Sportsmen Assoc., SafeLite Autoglass, Valley 1st Community FCU

 The event would not be possible without our generous sponsors, donors and golfers, along with our dedicated volunteers and planning committee.
 The support of everyone, makes my job easy, and most importantly allows us (GRC) to continue to fund Scholarships to students at Belle Vernon Area HS., California University of PA, Douglas Education Center and Westmoreland County Community College.